simonowen/simcoupe/ReadMe.txt

 Printer device - if Printer is selected above, this is the file or device to use for output.
 The "File:" option auto-generates a unique file to hold the output, and saves it to your Data Files path.
-"Printer:" entries are real printer devices [Win32 only] to use for output, which must be compatible with a real SAM - your ink jet or laser printer is unlikely to work!

-Automatically flish print jobs - if no data is sent to the port within 2 seconds, any remaining print data with be flushed to the output device.
+Automatically flush print jobs - if no data is sent to the port within 2 seconds, any remaining print data with be flushed to the output device.

 Input

-Keybaord - in SAM Coupé mode letters and symbols are converted to the key sequence required to generate the same symbol on SAM.
+Keyboard - in SAM Coupe mode letters and symbols are converted to the key sequence required to generate the same symbol on SAM.
 For example, pressing Shift-0 on a typical PC keyboard generates ')'.
 SimCoupe converts it to Shift-9 to generate the same symbol on SAM.
 If you require a literal Shift-0,